NOC-OI/sql-ecology-lesson/instructors/instructor-notes.md

   split-apply-combine)

-If you've written up a diagram of the data analysis pipeline (raw data -> clean data -> import and analyze -> results -> visualization), it can be helpful to identify that you're now somewhere between clean data and analysis.
+If you've written up a diagram of the data analysis pipeline (raw data -> clean data -> import and analyze -> results -> visualisation), it can be helpful to identify that you're now somewhere between clean data and analysis.

 ## Common Difficult Concepts